Skip to main content

 The ACF needed data on the outcomes and impact of a tribal grant program.

-To address family risk factors for child abuse and neglect in tribes, the Administration for Children and Families (ACF) Office of Family Assistance awarded grants to 14 tribes and tribal organizations to coordinate tribal Temporary Assistance for Needy Families (TANF) and child welfare (CW) services.
-A condition of the grant was that recipients agreed to participate in a study assessing the outcomes and impact of their grant-funded programs.
+To strengthen tribal families and address factors for child abuse and neglect, the Administration for Children and Families (ACF) Office of Family Assistance awarded grants to 14 tribes and tribal organizations to coordinate tribal Temporary Assistance for Needy Families (TANF) and child welfare (CW) services.
+The grantees provided coordinated services to improve case management, provide support services to tribal children in out-of-home services, and provide prevention services to tribal families.
+Grantees also agreed to participate in a descriptive study to assess the implementation outcomes of their grant-funded programs.

 Solution